Skip to content

 “If learners don’t get a chance to really actively grapple with contradictions between what they already thought they knew and the new information they are taking in, they won’t really grasp that there is a discrepancy, they won’t fully learn the new information.”

-Although well-supported by research, active and engaged teaching often contrasts sharply with the ways teaching is represented in the media, where teaching is usually depicted as a sole instructor at the front of the room talking to students who sit quietly for the entire class.
+This type of teaching contrasts sharply with how the media often depicts teaching – where the instructor stands at the front of the room talking at students for the entire class.
 (This resonates with many of our own college learning experiences as well).
-Yet most memorable learning happens when students have opportunities to apply what they are learning to a hands-on activity or small group discussion with peers.
-Engaging students through active learning can also increase instructional efficiency; when students are engaged during class, they are less likely to seek supplemental help outside of class.
+In reality, students learn best when they have opportunities to apply what they are learning through a hands-on activity or small group discussion.

-When incorporated intentionally, research shows that active learning has positive impacts on student learning and success—particularly for underrepresented students.
 Active learning can be incorporated in a number of ways.
 Here we focus on in-class active learning activities, leading dynamic discussions, and group work.

-Active learning activities
+Use active learning activities

 Active learning activities can be used even in large lecture halls.
 Common strategies include in-class polls, minute papers, think-pair-share, interactive lectures, and exit tickets.